Kuryłówka

-The village has a population of 1,711.
-It was first mentioned in 1515, although the settlement in this place already existed in Roman times.
+The village was first mentioned in 1515, although the settlement in this place already existed in Roman times.
 In 1978, Aleksandra Gruszczyńska from the District Museum in Rzeszów conducted archaeological research during which the remains of a settlement from the Roman period were discovered.
 June 29, 1944 invasion of Kalmyks.

 It was the site of anti-communist resistance after World War II (see: Battle of Kurylowka).
 In 2007 it was damaged by a waterspout.

+As of 2021, the population is 1,747 people, which would make up 31.7% of the total population of the gmina.